lgorkemt/spring-crm-rest/README.md

       User 'susan' with the password test123 has the admin rights, can perform all actions.

    e.
-If you have Postman installed, you may make the following HTTP requests (Do not forget to enter the credentials susan, test123 in the authorization tab);
+If you have Postman installed, you may make the following HTTP requests (Do not forget to enter the credentials as susan, test123 in the authorization tab);